 Most of the additional charge is used to purchase renewable energy, which is more expensive than traditional sources.
-Some of the additional charge is used to enroll more participants and to provide regular program updates.
+Some of the additional charge is used to enroll more participants and to provide program updates.

 Large business customers must commit to purchasing Energy for Tomorrow for the balance of the calendar year.
 This agreement is self-renewing on Jan.
 1 of each year.
 Changes in the agreement are required in writing at least 30 days before the Jan.
 1 renewal date.